hilbix/mc/README.md

 Just type `make`, then you will find following in `jar/`:

 - `jar/craftbukkit-1.8.jar` - by invoking the Spigot build process
+- `jar/dynmap.jar` suitable for this Craftbukkit 1.8
 - `jar/worldedit.jar` suitable for this Craftbukkit 1.8
 - `jar/turmites.jar`

 Terribly incomplete:

-- `make install`:  It prepares the environment, but it not yet creates a workable `~/bukkit/` directory
+- `make install`:  It prepares the environment, but it not yet create a workable `~/bukkit/` directory
-- `turmites` plugin to CraftBukkit
+- `turmites` plugin to CraftBukkit, it is just at the beginning

 Turmites currently just can do:

 - load/save books (see `/t load` and `/t save`)
 - set fly and walkspeed (see `/t set`)
+- get the position of any player

-Note that when `turmites` starts to become really working inclusion of WorldEdit will be droped as it is mostly redundant.
+Note that when `turmites` starts to become really working inclusion of WorldEdit will be droped as it becomes mostly redundant.

 # MCbuild